 As a financial analyst, diving into a company’s earnings results is like peeling back layers of an onion – you get the initial scent, but the real insights come from what lies beneath.
 Asian Granito India Limited (AGL) just released its Q1FY26 numbers, and at first glance, the figures tell a compelling story of a significant turnaround in profitability.
-But what’s truly driving these numbers, and what do they mean for the future?
+But what’s truly driving these numbers, and what do they mean for the future, especially in the context of the dynamic Indian economy?
 Let’s break it down.

 Let’s unpack the core financial performance.